azarSarikhani/azarSarikhani/README.md

 ### Hello World!
 I'm Azzar 👋

 ## About Me
-I'm a mathematics graduate currently working as a DevUps engineer at Danfoss Drive Finland.
-I am proficient in Git, comfortable with command-line and experienced with ticket management tools.
-My free time is full of gardening, cycling 🚴 , walking, and reading.
+I'm a mathematics
+bachelor graduate
+currently working as a
+devops engineer trainee in
+Danfoss Drives, and
+studying software
+engineering, approaching
+graduation.
+Having strong
+Devops mindset, I am
+proficient in Git, seasoned
+with various command-line
+tools and experienced with
+containerised solutions.
+My
+secret weapon is being
+comfortable with facing
+the unknown.

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/azzar-sarikhani-07a912117">